Grodno: Jewish community

 Jews began to settle in Grodno in the 14th century after the approval given to them by the Lithuanian Grand Duke Vytautas.
 During the next years, their status had changed several times and in 1495 the Jews were deported from the city and banned from settling in Grodno (the ban was lifted in 1503).
 In 1560 there were 60 Jewish families in Grodno.
 They were concentrated on the "Jewish street" with their own synagogue and "hospital".
 In the year 1578 the great synagogue of Grodno was built by rabbi Mordehai Yaffe (Baal ha-Levush).
 The synagogue was severely damaged in a fire in 1599.

 The community was not affected by the Khmelnytsky uprising but suffered during the 1655 Cossack uprising and during the war with Sweden (1703–1708).
-After Grodno was annexed by the Russian Empire in 1795 the Jewish population continued to grow and in 1907 there were 25,000 Jews out of a total population of 47,000.
+After Grodno was annexed by the Russian Empire in 1795 it was made part of the Pale of Settlement within which Jewish residency was allowed, and beyond which it was prohibited.
+Thus the Jewish population continued to grow and in 1907 there were 25,000 Jews out of a total population of 47,000.

 In the period of independent Poland, a yeshiva had operated in the city (Shaar ha-Tora) under the management of Rabbi Shimon Shkop.
 Before the German-Soviet invasion of Poland there were about 25,000 Jews in Grodno out of 50,000 total population.
 During the German occupation of the city, on 1 November 1942 the Jews were concentrated in 2 ghettos.
 15,000 men were confined to the old part of the city where the main synagogue was located.
 A high wall of 2 meters was built around the ghetto.
 The second ghetto was located in the Slovodka part of the city with 10,000 inhabitants.
 The head of the Judenrat was appointed Dr. Braur (or Brawer), the school's headmaster, who served in this duty until his execution in February 1943 during a roundup for a deportation to Treblinka.
 Several local Jews were rescued by Poles who either hidden them in the city or transported them to other locations.